Ironholds/WikipediR/README.md

     library(devtools)
     devtools::install_github("ironholds/WikipediR")

 Limitations
 ======
 WikipediR currently lacks:
 * Quite a few possible API calls;
 * Direct authentication, through MediaWiki or OAuth.

-With the exception of Wikidata (which will be handled by a different package, because the API works very differently), these issues will be solved in time.
-If there is a particular feature you want, open an issue here on github: I can't prioritise if I don't know what people are trying to do :).
+These issues will be solved in time; if there is a particular feature you want, open an issue here on github: I can't prioritise if I don't know what people are trying to do :).

 Dependencies
 ======